opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Notes:**
       The default value is ``SUNFALSE``.
 If ``stldet = SUNTRUE`` when BDF is used  and the method order is greater than or equal to 3, then an internal function, ``CVsldet``,  is called to detect a possible stability limit.
 If such a limit is detected, then the order is  reduced.

-.. c:function:: int CVodeSetInitStep(void* cvode_mem, realtype hin)
+.. c:function:: int CVodeSetInitStep(void* cvode_mem, sunrealtype hin)

    The function ``CVodeSetInitStep`` specifies the initial step size.